rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ## Virtual machines

-For booting into Virtual machines we offer QCOW2, OVA, and raw disk recovery images.
+For booting into Virtual machines we offer QCOW2, OVA, and raw disk recovery images which can be used to bootstrap your booting container.

 ### QCOW2